 Part Description Part No. Adapter plate and hardware to adapt older bracket hole spacing from 22015188 bracket to new VESA hole spacing in IND570 terminals manufactured May 2016 and later.
 30353299

 6.4.3.
 External USB Adapter (harsh)

-Part Description Part No. External USB port for harsh terminal.
-Includes internal extension harness and IP68 cover.
-Not certified for use in IND570xx 30139559
+Part Description Part No. External USB port for harsh term cover.
+Not certified for use in INDS ninal.
+Includes internal extension harness and IP68 30139559

 6.4.4.
 External Ethernet Adapter